Cornwall Good Seafood Guide logo

 2. The number, age and sex ratio of its population.

-It is hoped that within these MCZs that managment will be considered to ensure that this objective is met.
+It is hoped that within these MCZs that management will be considered to ensure that this objective is met.

 Capture Info